AxelUser/maltsev.space/src/posts/009-counting-bloom-filters/index.md

 ### Core Idea

-The [d-left Counting Bloom Filter (dlCBF)](https://people.eecs.berkeley.edu/~sylvia/cs268-2014/papers/countingbloom.pdf) replaces the flat array of counters with a multi-part structure — or simply, `d` separate hash tables (segments).
+The [d-left Counting Bloom Filter (dlCBF)](https://people.eecs.berkeley.edu/~sylvia/cs268-2014/papers/countingbloom.pdf) replaces the flat array of counters with a multi-part structure — or simply, `d` separate hash tables (subtables).

-Each segment contains `B` buckets.
+Each subtable contains `B` buckets.
 Every bucket holds a small, fixed number of cells (e.g., 8).
 Each cell has:

 - a **fingerprint** (a short hash of the original element)
 - a **counter** (how many times it's been added)